-A concentration has to be notified to the Federal Cartel Office (Bundeskartellamt) if in the last business year preceding the concentration:

-- the combined aggregate worldwide turnover of all the undertakings concerned was more than EUR 500 million; - the domestic turnover of at least one undertaking concerned was more than EUR 25 million; and - the domestic turnover of another undertaking concerned was more than EUR 5 million, unless a standalone undertaking with a worldwide turnover of less than EUR 10 million in the business year preceding the merger engages in a concentration with another undertaking.
+A concentration has to be notified to the Federal Cartel Office (Bundeskartellamt) if in the last business year preceding the concentration all of the below conditions were met: unless a stand-alone undertaking with a worldwide turnover of less than EUR 10 million in the business year preceding the merger engages in a concentration with another undertaking:

-To avoid merger control gaps, Germany recently added a transaction-value-based threshold whose requirements are fulfilled if:

-- the combined aggregate worldwide turnover of all the undertakings concerned was more than EUR 500 million; - the domestic turnover of at least one undertaking concerned was more than EUR 25 million; - the domestic turnover of no other undertaking concerned was more than EUR 5 million; - the value of consideration paid in return for the concentration is more than EUR 400 million; and - the target company is significantly active in Germany.
+- The combined aggregate worldwide turnover of all the undertakings concerned was more than EUR 500 million - The domestic turnover of at least one undertaking concerned was more than EUR 50 million - The domestic turnover of another undertaking concerned was more than EUR 17.5 million - To avoid merger control gaps, Germany recently added a transaction value-based threshold the requirements of which are fulfilled if all of the following conditions are satisfied: - The combined aggregate worldwide turnover of all the undertakings concerned was more than EUR 500 million - The domestic turnover of at least one undertaking concerned was more than EUR 50 million - The domestic turnover of no other undertaking concerned was more than EUR 17.5 million - The value of consideration paid in return for the concentration is more than EUR 400 million - The target company is significantly active in Germany undertakings concerned achieves more than two-thirds of its aggregate EU-wide turnover within the same member state:

-The German Federal Ministry of Economics and Technology has proposed to raise the standard turnover threshold and to introduce that the Bundeskartellamt may by order require an undertaking to notify any merger of that undertaking with other undertakings in one or more specific sectors of the economy if certain thresholds are met.
-The changes are expected to enter into force in the second half of 2020.
-Please refer to the Antitrust section for further information on the planned changes.
+The standard turnover thresholds were raised recently and the Bundeskartellamt may, by order, require an undertaking to notify any merger of that undertaking with other undertakings in one or more specific sectors of the economy if certain thresholds are met.
+The changes entered into force in January 2021.
+Please refer to the antitrust section for further information on the planned changes.

 The German provisions do not apply if the European Commission has jurisdiction.
-Under European law, a concentration needs to be notified to the European Commission if it has a Community dimension, i.e., if it meets the following thresholds in the last business year preceding the concentration:
+Under European law, a concentration needs to be notified to the European Commission if it has a Community dimension, i.e., if it meets both the following thresholds in the last business year preceding the concentration, unless each of the

-- the combined aggregate worldwide turnover of all the undertakings concerned was more than EUR 5,000 million; and - the aggregate EU-wide turnover of each of at least two of the undertakings concerned was more than EUR 250 million, unless each of the undertakings concerned achieves more than two-thirds of its aggregate EU-wide turnover within one and the same Member State.
+- The combined aggregate worldwide turnover of all the undertakings concerned was more than EUR 5 billion - The aggregate EU-wide turnover of each of at least two of the undertakings concerned was more than EUR 250 million

-If the first set of thresholds described above is not met, there is a subsidiary set of thresholds when a concentration can have a Community dimension:
+If the first set of thresholds described above is not met, there is a subsidiary set of thresholds when a concentration can have a Community dimension that all have to be satisfied, unless each of the undertakings concerned achieves more than two-thirds of its aggregate EU-wide turnover within the same member state:

-- the combined aggregate worldwide turnover of all the undertakings concerned was more than EUR 2,500 million; - in each of at least three Member States, the combined aggregate turnover of all the undertakings concerned was more than EUR 100 million; - the aggregate turnover of each of at least two undertakings concerned in each of at least the three Member States mentioned above was more than EUR 25 million; and - the aggregate EU-wide turnover of each of at least two undertakings concerned was more than EUR 100 million, unless each of the undertakings concerned achieves more than two-thirds of its aggregate EU-wide turnover within one and the same Member State.
+- The combined aggregate worldwide turnover of all the undertakings concerned was more than EUR 2.5 billion - In each of at least three member states, the combined aggregate turnover of all the undertakings concerned was more than EUR 100 million - The aggregate turnover of each of at least two undertakings concerned in each of at least three member states mentioned above was more than EUR 25 million - The aggregate EU-wide turnover of each of at least two undertakings concerned was more than EUR 100 million